walidjaved/Purple-Team-Attack-Detection-Lab/README.md

 <h2>Configure the Network</h2>

 <p>Next step is to configure the network.
 Since we are testing, it is important to ensure the machines do not have internet access.
-Additionally, the machines are located in the same private subnet to allow communication with each other and nothing else. </p>
+Additionally, the machines are located in the same private subnet to allow communication with each other and nothing else, creating a sandbox environment. </p>

 <h4>Machine 1: Attacker</h4>
   <table>